-So, this post is for those people, those common consumers who don’t know anything about DD-WRT or even what is a Custom Firmware.
-But let me first share the list of Top 10 DD-WRT supported Wireless Routers, so you can recognize if you have one of these OR You can buy one from the list if you don’t own one.
+But let me first share the list of my top picks for DD-WRT supported Wireless Routers, so you can recognize if you have one of these, OR You can buy one from the list if you don’t own one.

 Benefits of DD-WRT as Compared to a Stock Firmware?